RomualdRousseau/Any2Json-Documents/docs/tutorial_2.md

 ### pom.xml

 Any2Json has a very modular design where each functionality can be loaded separatly.
 We add the "any2json-layex-parser" module to enable the intelligent layout parsing.
-The following depedencies are required to run the code above:
+The following depedencies are required to run the code of this tutorial:

 ```xml
 <!-- ShuJu Framework -->